RaspAP/raspap-docs/docs/manual.md

 These steps apply to the [latest release of RaspAP](https://github.com/RaspAP/raspap-webgui/releases/), [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit), Debian and Armbian.
 Notes for previous versions, Ubuntu Server 18.04 TLS and 19.10 are provided, where applicable.
 Please refer to [this](index.md#compatible-operating-systems) regarding operating systems support.

+## Alternatives
+If your goal is to use RaspAP as a component of a larger project, or wish to isolate its dependencies from existing software on your system, consider deploying RaspAP in a [Docker container](docker.md) instead.

 ## Prerequisites

 Start off by updating your system's package list, then upgrade the kernel, firmware and installed packages to their latest versions: